sqlparser/sqlflow_public/sqlflow_terms.md

 The Customer has the right to cancel the Service if the service provider breaks any of these terms.
 In such a case, the equivalent fee for the remaining duration of subscription will be refunded.
 Otherwise cancellation of the service will not entitle the Customer to a refund for the subscribed period.

+#### Setup SQLFlow on your own server
+The cusotmer need to pay a one time license fee in order to setup SQLFlow on their own server.
+Customer may install the SQLFlow only on one server.
+No more than ten IP address allowed to access the RESTFul API.

 #### Acceptable use